iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 </figure>

 Still with me?
 Great!
-There's one final part I want to cover: Governance.
+There's one final part I want to cover: **Why is interoperability important?**

-# How do Hubs and Zones govern themselves?
+# Why is interoperability important?

 As you know, blockchains are an immutable ledger.
 However, just like any other software, software used to build blockchains needs to be upgraded and iterated on over time.
 It's impossible to build perfect software, so changes are inevitable.
 How a blockchain proposes, decides, and implements changes to the underlying software protocol is called “governance.”